 Applicants for membership in Alpha Epsilon Rho must meet the following requirements:

-is a graduate student who meets the requirement for undergraduate candidates, based upon his/her undergraduate records or who has completed at least on year of graduate work, meeting departmental standards for satisfactory progress toward an advanced degree.
+Is a graduate student who meets the requirement for undergraduate candidates, based upon his/her undergraduate records or who has completed at least one year of graduate work, meeting departmental standards for satisfactory progress toward an advanced degree.